macmacal/drl_generalization_metrics/README.md

 }
 ```

-Here is the MLA format for direct copy:
+For your convenience, here is the citation in MLA formatting:
 > Aleksandrowicz, Maciej and Jaworek-Korjakowska, Joanna.
 "Metrics for Assessing Generalization of Deep Reinforcement Learning in Parameterized Environments" Journal of Artificial Intelligence and Soft Computing Research, vol.14, no.1, 2023, pp.45-61. https://doi.org/10.2478/jaiscr-2024-0003

 ---